 When it’s love at first toke, the newlyweds should celebrate with smoke.

-Whatever your consumption plan is, remember that while cannabis use is more socially acceptable these days, most families will require an open discussion about what to expect on the big day.
+Whatever your consumption plan is, remember that while cannabis use is more socially-acceptable these days, most families will require an open discussion about what to expect on the big day.
 Some venues prefer not to have minors present if there is cannabis; others will require IDs for entry into the consumption area.

-Or you could try sharing your space with some space cakes and lessen the chance of offending friends and family.
-They may not even notice the difference between your wedding and those un-fun ones that only have an open bar.
+Lessen the effect of having friends and family offended by sharing the space with some space cakes, and they may not even notice the difference between your wedding and those unfun ones that only have an open bar.